 There is one text that may well, I think, probably does — probably does — suggest it.
 God grants the saints in heaven to witness the race that we are running on earth.
 Hebrews 12:1 says, “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us.”

-But I am inclined to think that it does mean that they are watching, partly because of the picture of the race.
+But I am inclined to think that it does mean they are watching, partly because of the picture of the race.
 It is as though the saints finish their marathon at their death.
 Then they come around and stand on the side of the racetrack and watch us.
-And we are supposed to take heart from that because, in essence, they would be saying: Hang in there.
+And we are supposed to take heart from that because, in essence, they would be saying, “Hang in there.
 Trust God.
 You can do this.
-We made it.
-You can make it, too.
+We made it; you can make it too.”
 And I find that very, very encouraging.

-5. Beware of sentimentalism.
+Beware of Sentimentalism

 But Jesus warns us, “On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 And then will I declare to them, ‘I never knew you; depart from me, you workers of lawlessness’” (Matthew 7:22–23).
-And that is a warning not just for ourselves, lest we deceive ourselves into thinking we are following Christ when we are not.
+That is a warning not just for us, lest we deceive ourselves into thinking we are following Christ when we are not.
 It is also a warning that we not be sentimental as though everybody who is a good person who died is going to be in heaven.